graphprotocol/contracts/contracts/README.md

     - `stakingAmount >= minimumStakingAmount` where `minimumStakingAmount` is set via governance.
     - The `stakingAmount` must be in the set of the top N staking amounts, where N is determined by the `maxIndexers` parameter which is set via governance.
     - Market Curators and Indexing Nodes will have separate `minimumStakingAmount`s defined as `minimumCurationStakingamount` and `minimumIndexingStakingAmount`.

+### Graph Name Service (GNS) Registry ([GNS.sol](./GNS.sol))
+- Maps names to `subgraphId`
+- Namespace owners control names within a namespace
+- Top-level registrar assigns names to Ethereum Addresses
+- Mapping a name to a `subgraphId` also requires curating that `subgraphId`.
+- No contracts depend on the GNS Registry, but rather is consumed by users of The Graph.

 ## (WIP...)